 An epic B2B mobile app encapsulates two key components: always solves a business problem in a cost-effective manner and strongly focuses on functionality.

-From IT Craft’s experience, there are two possible types of business-oriented mobile apps:
+From IT Craft’s (App Development Company) experience, there are two possible types of business-oriented mobile apps:

 1) ported version of an existing program,